Skip to content

 NUXT_PUBLIC_APP_AVATAR_URL=

-# Mapbox access token for map features, Mapbox GL JS (Client-side, public)
+# Mapbox access token for Mapbox

 NUXT_PUBLIC_MAPBOX_ACCESS_TOKEN=

-# Storage provider (s3/github/local)
+# Storage provider (local or s3 or openlist)

 NUXT_STORAGE_PROVIDER=s3